sessiyeva131/inf232-190103459/README.md

 Hello!
 My name is Tomiris.
-Now i'm starting to work with github.
+Now i'm starting to work with GitHub.